 It happens to all of us.
-We need to send money to a friend or family member to cover our share of a purchase.
+We need to send money to a friend or family member to split a purchase.
 Waiting to give cash in person isn’t an option.
 Neither is mailing a paper check (yes, people still do this) because it takes too long.

 Plus, digital payment apps are safer and quicker than mailing checks or money orders.

-This first set of apps makes it easy to send money to others inside the U.S. In most cases, these apps let you transfer money for free for personal transactions.
-If you own a business, you will most likely have to pay a fee.
+This first set of apps makes it easy to send money to others inside the U.S. In most cases, these apps let you transfer money for free between friends.
+You will likely pay a fee if you own a business and invoice clients.

 If you currently use apps to send money, you probably know about Venmo.

-It’s free to transfer money to other Venmo users when you send money from one of these three sources:
+It’s free to transfer money to other Venmo users from these three sources:

 - Your Venmo account balance